 Holiday Pet Safety for a Cold Michigan Winter

 The cold is just one element of danger during the holiday season, along with decorations and holiday foods.
 With all the hustle and bustle of the holidays, pets can be left to their own devices a little more often than usual.
-Take some extra precautions to keep them from getting into serious trouble by following our holiday pet safety tips!
+Take some extra precautions to keep them from getting into serious trouble by following our animal hospital's holiday pet safety tips!

 Cold Weather Safety

 Canton has been known to get its share of bitingly cold winter weather!
 Yet even with dropping temperatures, it’s important to keep up your pet’s exercise regime as much as possible so they remain healthy and active.
 Long-haired, thick-coated breeds like Huskies and Malamutes handle colder weather with ease, so their walks can continue with little change (shorter walks are more for you than them!).

 However, short-haired breeds may need some extra precautions.
 For short-haired breeds, keep them warm with a sweater or jacket that fits them appropriately.
 You may also consider getting them booties to keep their feet warm, dry, and free of any salt or other deicers which can cause severe irritation.

 Regardless of breed, it’s a good idea to wipe down your pet’s paws, legs, and belly after each walk, as their fur may accumulate salt and deicing chemicals, as well as plenty of snow and even icicles!

 Holiday dinners are by the far the best of the year.
 With plenty of savory dishes, it’s no wonder that pets show interest in the feast as well!
 Yet many of the foods we enjoy are a danger to pets.
 Here’s what to keep them away from:

 - Fatty meats like ham, sausage, turkey skin, and gristle.
 The high-fat content can cause a serious condition like pancreatitis, even in small amounts.
 Don’t share the fat!